 He reflected on various types of British locations and landscapes, talking to a diverse mix of people living and working in Britain, as well as reference a few of the activities that he got up to with his family.

-Having lived and worked in some of the most photogenic places in the world where she hardly ever picked up a camera, Mary settled in Wiltshire and found herself increasingly immersed in the art of photography.
-She is Frome-based, and her work features in the group show at the Town Hall, staged by Frome Wessex Photographic, of which she is Chair.
+Mary Maynard Having lived and worked in some of the most photogenic places in the world where she hardly ever picked up a camera, Mary settled in Wiltshire and found herself increasingly immersed in the art of photography.
+She is Frome-based, and her work featured in the 2022 group show at the Town Hall, staged by Frome Wessex Photographic, of which she is Chair.

 Mary is particularly drawn to the sea; favouring sunrise on the west coast where she can catch the softer light of morning breaking on the water.
 We all know the peculiar pull that a wide expanse of ocean can have, and these images allow us to immerse ourselves in that impulse to be in the presence of an agitated, changing shore.
 Mary works in all weathers, and this series is a stunning reflection of a fast changing horizon that is, at times, a source of deep peace and at others an unpredictable picture of magnificent rage.
 In either state, it feels impossible to look away.

-Robert is in his first solo exhibition, at Rook Lane Chapel.
-He was born in Trinidad and is a roving street portrait photographer living in north-east London.
-Robert focusses on impromptu street portraits, one of his favourite haunts being the streets of East London.
+Robert Huggins was born in Trinidad and is a roving street portrait photographer living in north-east London.
+Robert focuses on impromptu street portraits, one of his favourite haunts being the streets of East London.

 His subjects are strangers and the process of engaging with them to create the portraits has been its own reward.
 The exhibition at Photo|Frome 2022 was the first time Robert has shown his work in this way.